Profirator/project-config/docs/configure.md

 Change hard-coded “Oauth2 credentials” for “Wirecloud” and “API Access”

-Login to “accounts.example.com” and add applications for “Wirecloud” and then get its “Oauth2 credentials”
+Login to “accounts.example.com” and add applications for “Wirecloud” and then get its “Oauth2 credentials”, also the same for "Market"

 1. Login credentials